s-blu/writerey/documentation/docs/en/documents.md

 Your document is now renamed.

 _Technical note_: On every rename, writerey creates a snapshot to reflect this change.
-Don't wonder: If you rename a folder only in a casesensitive way (i.e. "characters" to "Characters") writerey will do two commits to prevent problems.
-Git on Windows has some problems with case sensitive renames.
+Don't wonder: If you rename a folder only in a casesensitive way (i.e. "characters" to "Characters") writerey will create two snapshots to prevent problems that can occur on these cases.

 ## Move a document